CDE will be closed on Monday, Jan. 18 for the Martin Luther King, Jr. holiday.

-If you’re reading this, then you are a school district or BOCES interested in developing an induction program for teachers, special service professionals (SSP), or principals and administrators.
+If you’re reading this, then you are a school district, BOCES, charter school, or non-public school operating or interested in developing an induction program for teachers, special service professionals (SSP), or principals and administrators.

 Note: If you're an educator who is looking to:

 - Complete an induction program, please contact your district or BOCES.

 - Move your initial license to a professional license, access the licensure checklist to review the requirements.

 Excellent teaching and leadership is vital to every student’s success, and educator development plays a key part in the retention and effectiveness of Colorado educators.
 To have maximum impact on student learning, educators must develop and evolve along with their students.
 Induction programs help set the stage for continuous growth and support of educators at the beginning of their careers or as they transition to new organizations or new roles within an organization.

 In accordance with the Educator Licensing and Preparation Rules and the revised statutes that govern approved induction programs (2260.5-R-13.00 & 14.00), school districts and BOCES may have their induction program(s) approved by the Colorado Department of Education for teachers, principals, administrators, and/or specialized service professionals.
 The signing of SB18-160 into law in April of 2018 and SB19-069 into law in March of 2019 now allows charter schools and non-public schools to have their induction program(s) approved by CDE as well.
 Districts may also partner with a BOCES or Institute of Higher Education to help develop or manage induction programs.